tugra-alp/Data-Science-Projects_1/Project10- Term-Deposit-Marketing/README.md

 1. input/:  This folder consists of all the input files and data for this project.

-- term-deposit-marketing-2020 : original dataset
+ **term-deposit-marketing-2020.csv :** Original dataset
-- pre-processed: Saved as csv file after performed exploraty data analysis and feature engineering.
+ **pre-processed.csv :** Saved as csv file after performed exploraty data analysis and feature engineering.
-- termDeposit_stratified_folds : Saved as csv file after split the pre-processed.csv with using stratified k-fold cv.
-This will be used while model training.
+ **termDeposit_stratified_folds.csv :** Saved as csv file after split the pre-processed.csv with using stratified k-fold cv. **This will be used while model training.**

 2. src/: This file include all the python scripts associated with the project here.

  **create_stratified_kfold.py :** Split the pre-proccessed.csv file into 5 folds and saved as csv file whcih name is termDeposit_stratified_folds.csv
  **rs_model_selection.py :** Model selection with using 5 fold cross validation.
 (Random Search CV method ) **train.py and final_train.py :** For model training with using best hyperparamters.
- **config.py :** includes input and model output file paths **model_dispatcher.py :** includes selected models and their best paramters for train.py file.
+ **config.py :** Includes input and model output file paths **model_dispatcher.py :** Includes selected models and their best paramters for train.py file.

-3. jupyter-lab/ : includes jupyter-lab files.
+3. jupyter-lab/ : Includes jupyter-lab files.

  **pre-processing&EDA :** All pre processing, EDA and feature angineering part to prepare data for training.